Museum Ephraim-Palais

 see Info & Service

-Valid for two consecutive days for the Museum Ephraim-Palais and the Museum Nikolaikirche.
+*Valid on two consecutive days for the Museum Ephraim-Palais, the Museum Nikolaikirche and the Museum Knoblauchhaus.

-The building, whose rich history dates back over 250 years, was completely restored in 1987 for Berlin’s 750th anniversary.
-The Stadtmuseum Berlin also uses this unique location to host events connected with its exhibitions and exclusive presentations of objects from its collection.
+The building, whose history dates back over 250 years, was completely restored in 1987 for Berlin’s 750th anniversary.
+The Stadtmuseum Berlin uses this unique location for exhibitions and exclusive presentations of objects from Berlin’s history.
+The Museum Ephraim-Palais is also home to the Ephraim Veitel Stiftung, a foundation promoting Jewish life in Germany.
 During opening hours, the museum shop offers a variety of literature and souvenirs related to the exhibitions.

 Info & Service